getml/getml-relbench/README.md

    * We encourage you to use a regression or classification model of your choice on top of the getML-generated features.
 4. **Stay Active:**
    * Push updates to your PR on a rolling basis.
-   * If there's no activity for 5 days, we might close the Draft PR to free up the task for others.
+   * If there's no commit, active discussion or interaction which helps to progress the completion of the task for 5 days, we might close the Draft PR to free up the task for others.
-   * Every meaningful commit, discussion or interaction resets the inactivty timer.
    * We'll answer question, provide comments or suggestions to your Draft PR on a rolling basis within 5 days.
+   * We reserve the right to decide if a PR is actively being worker on.
 5. **Aim to Beat Existing Scores:**
    * Compare your final metric against the existing [RelBench baselines](#pick-a-challenge) (RDL and Human).
    * If you surpass at least one, that's excellent\!
    * If not, don't worry.
 We'll provide feedback and support.
 6. **Get Your PR Merged and Address Feedback:**
    * Once you feel that your notebook is ready for merge, mark your PR as **Ready for Review**.
-   * We´ll review your PR and add feedback and suggestions where we see fit.
+   * We'll review your PR and add feedback and suggestions where we see fit.
    * Your PR will be merged into the main branch if it meets the criteria and successfully addresses our feedback.
 7. **After Merging the PR**
    * We will contact you for the [reward](#rewards--recognition) using the email address associated with your commit.
 Alternatively, you can [securely provide us with a contact email address](#how-to-receive-the-reward) to facilitate communication.